 Wisconsin Governor Tony Evers signed Emergency Order #15 which prohibits mortgagees from commencing foreclosures and requesting or scheduling a sheriff's sale for 60 days (ending May 26, 2020), but doesn't apply to abandoned premises.

 Locally, some places, like individual counties, are suspending sheriff’s sales and evictions indefinitely as a result of the COVID-19 outbreak.

-Some mortgage companies, like Wells Fargo, are suspending residential property foreclosure sales and evictions.
+Some mortgage companies and banks, like Wells Fargo, Ally, and Flagstar Bank, among many others, are suspending residential property foreclosure sales and evictions.

 If you’re already in foreclosure and you send the servicer a complete application after foreclosure starts—but more than 37 days before a foreclosure sale—the servicer can’t ask a court for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until one of the three conditions mentioned above has been satisfied.

 Under federal law, the servicer generally doesn't have to review more than one loss mitigation application from you unless you bring the loan current after applying.
 But considering what’s happening with the pandemic, even if you already applied, it's worth contacting the servicer again to find out if additional help has become available.
 If your loan is owned or insured by Fannie Mae, Freddie Mac, FHA, VA, or the Rural Housing Service, you can contact that entity too to find out about foreclosure relief.

 A local foreclosure lawyer can advise you about your legal rights under federal law and tell you about any state laws that could protect you in a foreclosure.
 A HUD-approved housing counselor can provide you with helpful information (at no cost) about ways to avoid a foreclosure.